During the Coronarvirus Pandemic 2020

 - not named

-- are appropriately dressed
+- appropriately dressed

-- are not in their bedrooms (or use a background screen to obscure)
+- not in their bedrooms (or use a background screen to obscure)

 - not sharing personal information

 N.B.
 The initial agreement with parents should include permission for posting images of their children where applicable to the work of the school.